conan-io/conan-io.github.io/_posts/2018-11-19-Using-Facebook-Folly-with-Conan.markdown

 * Benchmark
 * Dynamic types

-Folly was also introduced to the world through at CppCon editions, as in the ["Experiences with Facebook's C ++ Library"](https://www.youtube.com/watch?v=GDxb21kEthM) at CppCon 2017, and has an extensive documentation on [Github](https://github.com/facebook/folly/tree/master/folly/docs).
+Folly was also introduced to the world through at CppCon editions, as in the ["Experiences with Facebook's C ++ Library"](https://www.youtube.com/watch?v=GDxb21kEthM) at CppCon 2017, and has an extensive documentation on [Github](https://github.com/facebook/folly/blob/master/folly/docs/Overview.md).

+## Why should I use folly in my project?

+We already have ``std`` and ``Boost``, so why we need another core library?
+In fact Folly does not aim to replace any library, but complement them.
+Folly was thought for cases where they require higher performance or have not yet been implemented.
+Currently it is used by Facebook itself, in its various servers, which support more than 2 billion users, this proves the maturity and reliability of this project.

+In the CppCon 2016 edition, the presentation ["The strange details of std::string at Facebook"](https://youtu.be/kPR8h4-qZdk) demonstrated the work done by [Andrei Alexandrescu](http://erdani.com) in implementing [FBString](https://github.com/facebook/folly/blob/master/folly/docs/FBString.md), a class developed with the objective of being more efficient, compatible with ``std::string``, resulting in **30x faster** than ``string::find()``.

+In addition to being designed to achieve great efficiency, Folly was also designed to be easy to use, to acelerate the integration and learning of new users.
+For example, string conversion can be simplified through [Conv](https://github.com/facebook/folly/blob/master/folly/docs/Conv.md), or mutex synchronization through [Synchrnozed](https://github.com/facebook/folly/blob/master/folly/docs/Synchronized.md), or even [ProducerConsumerQueue](https://github.com/facebook/folly/blob/master/folly/docs/ProducerConsumerQueue.md) to synchronize queues for multhreading programming.

 ## Talk is cheap, Show me the code

-To illustrate the use of Folly, let's use an example project with the purpose of printing a string using Folly [Futures](https://code.fb.com/developer-tools/futures-for-c-11-at-facebook/):
+To illustrate the use of Folly, let's use an example project with the purpose of printing a string using [Futures](https://code.fb.com/developer-tools/futures-for-c-11-at-facebook/), [FBString](https://github.com/facebook/folly/blob/master/folly/docs/FBString.md), [Executors](https://github.com/facebook/folly/blob/master/folly/docs/Executors.md), and [Format](https://github.com/facebook/folly/blob/master/folly/docs/Format.md):

 {% highlight cpp %}